awslabs/sagemaker-debugger/sagemaker-docs/FirstPartyRules.md

     }
 ]
 ```

+This rule is applicable for using with XGBoost.

 ### WeightUpdateRatio
 This rule helps you keep track of the ratio of the updates to weights during training.
 It takes the following arguments: